core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 ~~~~
 {: align="left"}

+# Content-Types {#content-type}

+The following Content-Type is defined:

+application/yang-data+cbor; id=sid:

+: This Content-Type represents a CBOR YANG document containing one or multiple data node values.
+  Each data node is identified by its associated SID.

+: FORMAT: CBOR map of SID, instance-value

+: The message payload of Content-Type 'application/yang-data+cbor' is encoded using a CBOR map.
+  Each entry within the CBOR map contains the data node identifier (i.e. SID) and the associated instance-value.
+  Instance-values are encoded using the rules defined in {{I-D.ietf-core-yang-cbor}} section 4.

 # Security Considerations

 This document defines a new type of identifier used to encode data models defined in YANG {{RFC7950}}.
 As such, this identifier does not contribute to any new security issues in addition of those identified for the specific protocols or contexts for which it is used.